lauraspaghetti/whackamole/README.md

 # whackamole
 This is a wack a mole mini game, but Animal Crossing themed.
 Instead of hitting a regular mole, you're hitting Resetti, the most annoying mole EVER.
+Time to get your revenge.